Updated: Nov 1, 2022

-Paul Tudor Jones Trading Strategies & Rules
+Who is Paul Tudor Jones

 Paul Tudor Jones was born on September 28, 1954.
 He graduated in Economics from the University of Virginia where he also became a welterweight boxing champion!

 Paul Tudor Jones started off his trading career by working for a commodity broker, here Eli Tulis hired Jones and trained him in for trading cotton futures on the New York Stock Exchange (NYSE).

 Now Paul Tudor Jones has put that in the past and actually manages his own firm Tudor Investment Corporation managing over $7 billion in assets.

 His strategy and style of trading in this firm focuses on being broad, diverse and including global macro trading which we do here at logikfx too!

 Overall, Jones is an inspiring trader and fund manager with tonnes of experience under his belt and a strong investment approach following global macro fundamental trading.

-Paul Tudor Jones Net worth
+How Much is Paul Tudor Jones Worth?